 3 International standardization

-For safety reasons international standardization of ITS is desirable in respect to the short-range vehicle-to-vehicle or vehicle-to/from-infrastructure radiocommunications and any short-range radar employing cooperative techniques.
+For safety reasons international standardization of ITS is desirable in respect to the short-range vehicle-to-vehicle or vehicle-to -infrastructure radiocommunications and any short-range radar employing cooperative techniques.

-From a user’s perspective, international standardization is also highly desirable, at a minimum on a regional basis, for the convenience of users moving within that region and for the broadcast and short-range vehicle-to-vehicle or vehicle-to/from-infrastructure radiocommunications.
+From a user’s perspective, international standardization is also highly desirable, at a minimum on a regional basis, for the convenience of users moving within that region and for the broadcast and short-range vehicle-to-vehicle or vehicle-to -infrastructure radiocommunications.

 4 Interconnection requirements